July 29, 2025

 Alright, let's talk distance.
 Because let's face it, we all want to hit the ball a little farther.
 (Except maybe on those par 3s where I consistently overshoot the green and end up in someone's backyard.
 Sorry, Mr. Johnson!)

-The Mavrik Irons have what they call "strong lofts."
+The Mavrik irons have what they call "strong lofts."
 Now, this has caused a bit of a stir in the golf world.
+The lofts are stronger than traditional iron specifications.

 Some people say it's cheating, that it's just making the clubs longer by strengthening the lofts.
 But you know what?
 If it helps me reach the green in regulation more often, I'm all for it.